 Importance of a Professional Business Plan

 In our experience, the heart of any successful investor/entrepreneur visa application is the business plan.
-Seeking the visa is very similar to going into a bank to get a business loan: the bank will want to know what the business is about, the characteristics of the market it operates in, what competition it faces, management’s qualifications to run and grow the business, and any other factors that will influence whether or not the business is likely to succeed and repay the loan over the next few years.
+Seeking the visa is very similar to going into a bank to get a business loan: the bank will want to know what the business is about, the characteristics of the market it operates in, what competition it faces, management’s qualifications to run and grow the business, and any other factors that will influence whether or not the company is likely to succeed and repay the loan over the next few years.

-The old expression “do it right the first time” has never been more important than in navigating the complex process of applying for and receiving an investor/entrepreneur visa.
+The old expression “do it right the first time” has never been more important than when navigating the complex process of applying for and receiving an investor/entrepreneur visa.
 As early in the process as possible, we suggest that you get help, be organized, follow the rules, and embrace the process.